Kevin Frandsen: Philadelphia Phillies

 Three days after his release from the Padres, Frandsen signed a minor league contract with the Philadelphia Phillies.
 He spent the 2011 season with the Lehigh Valley IronPigs, the Phillies' Triple-A affiliate.
 After spending the first four months of the 2012 season in Lehigh Valley, he was placed on the Phillies' 25-man active roster on July 27 following Plácido Polanco's move to the disabled list.
-Frandsen played in 55 games, including 49 starts at third base, batting .338 with 10 doubles and 2 home runs in 195 at-bats.
-After the season, he signed a one-year contract with the Phillies.
+Frandsen played in 55 games for Philadelphia in 2012, including 49 starts at third base, batting .338 with 10 doubles and 2 home runs in 195 at-bats.
+In November, he agreed to an $850,000 contract for 2013, avoiding arbitration.

 On May 26, 2013, Frandsen was ejected by umpire Mike Winters for arguing a swinging strike call.
 It was Frandsen's first career MLB ejection.

-On June 22, 2013, Frandsen hit his first career walk-off home run, a blast off the facade of the upper deck in left field, giving the Phillies a win over the New York Mets.
+On June 22, Frandsen hit his first career walk-off home run, a blast off the facade of the upper deck in left field, giving the Phillies a win over the New York Mets.
+He led MLB with 14 pinch hits in 2013, batting .250 with one home run and 10 RBIs as a pinch hitter.
+In 119 games, he hit .234 with 5 home runs.

-On December 2, 2013, Frandsen signed one-year contract with Philadelphia that would pay him $900,000 in 2014, avoiding arbitration.
-He was outrighted off the roster on March 23, 2014, and elected for free agency on March 25.
+On December 2, 2013, Frandsen signed one-year contract with Philadelphia that would pay him $900,000 in 2014, again avoiding arbitration.
+He was outrighted off the roster on March 23, 2014 and elected for free agency on March 25.

 Washington Nationals

-After leading Major League Baseball with 14 pinch hits in 2013, Frandsen signed with the Washington Nationals on March 26, 2014.

-He was released on April 1, 2015.
+Frandsen signed with the Washington Nationals on March 26, 2014.
+He slashed .259/.299/.309 and was one of the Nationals' least valuable players, according to Baseball Reference's wins above replacement statistic.
+The Nationals released him on April 1, 2015.